DPD Exercise 3: Transport properties of DPD fluids

 which will divide the box in the \(y\)-direction into 100 slices - sufficient for our purposes - and write to a file called averages.vtk, which can be opened up in Paraview.
 After loading the file and clicking Apply in the Properties subwindow, apply the Plot Over Line filter, select the Y Axis and click Apply to display graphs of the properties that have been calculated by local.exe.
 Alternatively, you can open this same file using the dlmresultviewer.py script, which will plot graphs of the same properties and allow you to draw lines indicating average values and/or fit polynomial functions to the data.

-Both the OUTPUT and CORREL files will display pressure tensors calculated for the simulation - the former as time-averaged values separated into conservative (interaction), dissipative, random and kinetic contributions, the latter as instantaneous values.
-These are related to the stress tensors by:
+Both the OUTPUT and CORREL files will display stress tensors calculated for the simulation - the former as time-averaged values separated into conservative (interaction), dissipative, random and kinetic contributions, the latter as instantaneous values.

 Tasks